More Than 40 Hot Springs for Hikers

 Chena Hot Springs - USA

 One of North America’s most jaw-dropping hot spring destinations is also accessible via hiking: Chena Hot Springs.
 These restful, steamy waters in Fairbanks are far from primitive—they have their own posh resort with an onsite ice museum.
+Stay in Fairbanks at the highly rated Pike's Waterfront Lodge where you can enjoy the sauna, your own cabin, and fish in the Chena River.

 But you can still work for that soak via the Chena River State Recreation Area’s Angel Rocks to Chena Hot Springs hiking trail.
 It’s a challenging eight-mile route with 2,000 feet of elevation gain from the Angel Rocks Trailhead to the springs.
 If you’re coming in the fall through spring, keep your eyes up for a potential mid-soak aurora show.